How to Create a File-Level Backup Plan with MSP360 Managed Backup

 Once you've specified the retention policy settings, move to the next step.

 Here you can choose when the backup plan will be run.
 Select the "No schedule" option to run it manually, or choose a specific date and time to set up a convenient schedule.
 Select the “Recurring” option to specify the exact time settings for your backup plan.

 On this tab, you can also select the “Real-time backup” option to let MSP360 Backup detect changes in files and back them up automatically.
 Enable the “Alert plan as overdue after” option to receive notifications if the backup plan fails after the specified time span.
 Choose the “Stop the plan if it runs for” option to interrupt a backup plan that takes too long.
-Check the “Run missed scheduled backup immediately when computer starts up” box to run the missing backup plan once the machine is launched.
+Check the “Run missed scheduled backup immediately when the computer starts up” box to run the missing backup plan once the machine is launched.